ymmah/node/src/Storage/README.md

 `onNewClaim` calls the `create` function of the ClaimController, which immediately adds the claim to IPFS and stores it in the database.

-## Files

-### `DirectoryCollection.ts`
-`DirectoryCollection.ts` is a facade, it provides simplified functions to store and manipulate directory hashes in the database.